lachmann History, Family Crest & Coats of Arms

 Early Notables of the lachmann family (pre 1700)

-Migration of the lachmann family to the New World and Oceana
+Migration of the lachmann family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name lachmann or a variant listed above: Mark Lachman, who arrived in Philadelphia in 1774.
 Martin Lachner and Vite Lachner came to Georgia in 1741; G.C.
 Lachenmayer came to Philadelphia in 1798.